Deniece Williams: R&B, Gospel and Jazz (1987–2000)

-Recent (2000 - present)
+Later years (2000–present)

 In April 2007 she later released another studio album entitled Love, Niecy Style, produced by Philly Soul veteran Bobby Eli, on Shanachie Records.
 Love, Niecy Style rose to No. 41 on the Billboard R&B/Hip Hop Albums chart.
 On October 13, 2007, Williams performed in her hometown of Gary, Indiana at the re-opening of the historic Glen Theater.
 Williams was thereafter recognized by Indiana State Representative Vernon G. Smith as an Outstanding Hoosier.

 In October 2007 Williams went on to issue a single called, "Grateful: The Rededication", with Wanda Vaughn of The Emotions and Sherree Brown.
 The single got to No. 40 on the Billboard Adult R&B Songs chart.

 On April 29, 2008, Williams announced that she was preparing a proposal to establish a program called KOP—Kids of Promise—in her hometown of Gary, Indiana.
 Williams said the program would include a center with classes and programs dedicated to education and the performing arts.
 On June 27, 2010, Williams performed "Silly" with Monica at the BET Awards.
 As well in June 2011, Williams featured on Unsung, TV One's musical biography show.

 She later guested on Cliff Richard's 2011 album Soulicious.

 In the fall of 2020 she released a new single called "When You Love Somebody".
 This was followed by a new EP titled Gemini, released in the fall of 2021.
+On June 30, 2021, she was honored as one of the first ever inductees into the Women Songwriters Hall of Fame.
+Williams was, on May 16, 2023, also bestowed with the keys to the city of Kingston, Jamaica.

+In August 2025, Williams returned to Gary, Indiana, with her four sons for the dedication of a mural in her honor.
+Painted by Max Sansing and entitled "Songbird," it is at the corner of 25th Avenue and Broadway.

 Filmography

-Williams went on to appear in the 2003 holiday movie Christmas Child.
+Williams appeared in the 2004 holiday movie Christmas Child.
 During December 2005 she appeared on the reality-dating show Elimidate as part of their "Celebrity Week".

 Vocal profile

 Deniece Williams has a four-octave range and distinctive soprano voice.
 Her vocal range was also pointed out by The New York Times, "Miss Williams mounted a spectacular vocal display in which her penetrating, feline soprano soared effortlessly to E flat above high C, and she worked various vowel sounds into prolonged feats of vocal gymnastics."
-In pointing to Williams's similar vocal ability as her former musical icon and colleague (Minnie Riperton), Mark Anthony Neal, in referencing Jill Scott's agility in displaying vocal acrobatics, states, "Scott draws on her upper register recalling the artistry of the late Minnie Riperton and "songbird" Deniece Williams."
-According to Monica Haynes of Post-Gazette.com, Williams "has the kind of range that would make Mariah Carey quiver".
+In pointing to Williams's similar vocal ability as her former musical colleague (Minnie Riperton), Mark Anthony Neal, in referencing Jill Scott's agility in displaying vocal acrobatics, states, "Scott draws on her upper register recalling the artistry of the late Minnie Riperton and "songbird" Deniece Williams."
+According to Monica Haynes of the Pittsburgh Post-Gazette, Williams "has the kind of range that would make Mariah Carey quiver".